RikkoMatsumato/PyBass/README.md

 # PyBass
-This is Library for UN4Seen BASS(Python Edition)...
+This is Library for UN4Seen BASS(Python Implementation for Init MP3 Or WAV)...
 So Enjoy to use this!!!

 ## Donation